-Singapore's only opposition party fears 'wipe-out' as election nears
+Singapore opposition Workers' Party fears 'wipe-out' as election nears

-SINGAPORE (Reuters) - The leader of Singapore’s only elected opposition party said there is a real risk it could lose all its seats as the city-state prepares for an election in the coming years.
+SINGAPORE (Reuters) - The leader of Singapore’s only opposition party with members in parliament said there is a real risk it could lose all its seats as the city-state prepares for an election in coming years.

 Singapore’s ruling People’s Action Party (PAP) has governed the global financial hub since its independence over half a century ago, never seen its vote share drop below 60 percent and currently holds all but six of 89 elected seats in parliament.

-Singapore is due to hold its next national ballot by early 2021, but analysts and political watchers say it could come as soon as this year.
+Singapore is due to hold its next national ballot by early 2021, but analysts say it could come as soon as this year.

 “Let us never forget that we only have a toe-hold in parliament...
-The risk of a wipe-out with no elected opposition represented by the Worker’s Party is a real one,” Pritam Singh, the party’s secretary general, said at an annual members’ forum on Sunday.
+The risk of a wipe-out with no elected opposition represented by the Workers’ Party is a real one,” Pritam Singh, the party’s secretary general, told a forum on Sunday.

-Singh said the party’s aim should be to contest and win a third of the seats in parliament but that this was a “high bar” given an “uneven” political playing field with the PAP.
+Singh said the party’s aim should be to win a third of the seats in parliament but that this was a “high bar” given an “uneven” political playing field with the PAP.

 A spokesman for the PAP did not immediately respond to a request for comment.